wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 CSMA/CD (Carrier-sense multiple access with collision detection) Ethernet

-Network Address Translation (NAT) was originally designed for IPv4 address conservation, for private IP networks to use unregistered IP addresses to connect to the Internet.
+<a target="_blank" href="https://www.cisco.com/c/en/us/support/docs/ip/network-address-translation-nat/26704-nat-faq-00.html">Network Address Translation (NAT)</a> was originally designed for IPv4 address conservation, for private IP networks to use unregistered IP addresses to connect to the Internet.
 The NAT service can operate on a router or by a server to connect two networks together, and translates the private (not globally unique) addresses in the internal network into legal addresses, before packets are forwarded to another network.
 For additional security, NAT in remote-access environments can be configured to advertise only one address for the entire network to the outside world.
 (???
 Static Address, Dedicated Address, Port Address)

-DNP3 is a multilayer protocol that is used between components in process automation systems in electric and water companies.
+DNP3 is a multilayer protocol used between components in process automation systems in electric and water companies.

 IPv4 uses 32 bits.<br />
 IPv6 uses 128 bits, has built-in IPSec.
 Sends Solicited Node (ICMP) Multicast Address unicast to a single node to resolve MAC addr.